wordbit/wordbit/content/posts/2020-10-29-the-iphone-twelves.markdown

 Now, if you want the “halo” device (the very best, the most prestigious, the most capable), you’ll have to throw down an extremely eye-watering $2194 CAD after tax.
 That is quite simply, sad.
 And out of reach for most people.

 The confusion over an expanding product line (I wouldn’t call it *bloated* just yet, but it’s on the way), is compounded by the muddled differences between models.
 If it were simply a difference in size, that would be easy enough to understand.
-But the differences here are more niggling, even esoteric.What exactly is the real-world consequence of upgrading to a 2.5× ƒ/2.2 lens instead of a 2× ƒ/2.0 lens?
+But the differences here are more niggling, even esoteric.
+What exactly is the real-world consequence of upgrading to a 2.5× ƒ/2.2 lens instead of a 2× ƒ/2.0 lens?
 Or recording in Dolby Vision 4K at 30fps versus 60fps?

 I’m not even going to try and parse it all.
 But if you held a gun to my head today and forced me to click the “Buy” button, I would get the iPhone 12 Pro.
 Not because I fully appreciate the long spec sheet.
 No, I just think that “Pacific Blue” colour is particularly fetching.